BasharIrani23/reading-notes/week6/Login&Auth.md

 - Universal cookie: This library also supports universal cookies, which are useful for SSR scenarios where you want consistent cookie behavior between the client and the server.

 ### 2-Describe some react-cookies features.
-react-cookies features:

-- react-cookies is another popular library for managing cookies in React applications.
+react-cookies is another popular library for managing cookies in React applications.
 Its features include:

 - Simple API: Provides utility functions like load(), save(), and remove() for easy cookie operations.